MatthiasValvekens/mvalvekens.be-hakyll/about/projects/pyHanko.md

 # pyHanko {.is-family-monospace}

 Sign PDFs using Python.
 Includes support for PKCS11 devices in general, and the Belgian eID in particular.
 PyHanko also deals with all baseline PAdES profiles.
-This project is currently in alpha.
+This project is currently in alpha, but is already being used in production workflows by quite a few organisations, including some companies operating in the trust services sector.